Ask a doctor about a prescription for ZOLPIDEM STADA 10 mg FILM-COATED TABLETS

 In cases of overdose involving zolpidem alone or with other central nervous system depressants (including alcohol), cases have been reported ranging from altered consciousness to coma and more severe symptoms, including death.

-In case of overdose or accidental ingestion, consult your doctor, pharmacist, or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor, pharmacist, or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
 It is recommended to bring the packaging and the medication leaflet to the healthcare professional.

-If you forgot to take Zolpidem Stada
+If you forget to take Zolpidem Stada

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

 If you interrupt treatment with Zolpidem Stada

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause adverse effects, although not all people experience them.

 Very common: may affect more than 1 in 10 patients